 Studying Immigration in the US

 In 2013 a comprehensive immigration reform bill passed the US Senate.
-We heard from political hacks masquerading as academics.
+We then heard from political hacks masquerading as academics.
 We heard from ideologues masquerading as law-makers.
 We could have heard much more from anthropologists studying immigration.
 The American Anthropological Association issued a well-founded Statement on Immigration.
 Alisse Waterston included this post in her edited collection World on the Move: Migration Stories as her finale for Open Anthropology.

 But instead of comprehensive immigration reform, we got stagnation and impasse.
 And in 2018 the United States has not only been unable to resolve these issues with legislation but unleashed a horror of deportation and human rights abuses.